vezzolter/DSA/Algorithms/Sorting/SelectionSort/SelectionSort.md

 # &#128202; Analysis
+> Note: Some of the aspects described here are subject to implementation.
+Many sources may exploit this to their advantage, resulting in varying information for what appears to be the same concept.
+This can easily lead to confusion, so I highly encourage you to examine your specific case, filter through several sources, and adhere to the one that appears most accurate.
+I would like to discuss this topic with anyone who have related questions.

+---
 - **Comparison Approach:**
-  - **Comparison-Based** — operates by comparing elements pairwise to arrange them in order.
+  - **Comparison-Based** — algorithm operates by comparing elements pairwise to arrange them in order.

 - **Time Complexity:**
-     - Worst Case: $O(n^2)$ — data is in reverse sorted order (or almost); algorithm traverses over elements and compares each element with min.
+     - Worst Case $\big($$O(n^2)$$\big)$ — occurs when the data is in reverse sorted order (or almost).
-     - Average Case: $O(n^2)$ — data is randomly shuffled; algorithm traverses over elements and compares each element with min.
+     - Average Case $\big($$O(n^2)$$\big)$  — occurs when the data is randomly shuffled.
-     - Best Case: $O(n^2)$ — data is already sorted (or almost); algorithm traverses over elements and compares each element with min.
+     - Best Case $\big($$O(n^2)$$\big)$ — occurs when the data is already sorted (or almost).

-- **Auxiliary Space Complexity:**
+- **Space Complexity:**
-  - $O(1)$ — no additional space is required beyond the input collection.
+  - $O(1)$ — algorithm doesn't require any additional space.

 - **Stability:**
-  - **Unstable** — doesn't guarantee the preservation of the relative order of equal elements, because the algorithm doesn't consider the original positions of equal elements when performing swaps.
+  - **Unstable** — algorithm considered to be unstable due to the fact that it doesn't consider the original positions of equal elements when performing swaps, thus it doesn't  guarantee the preservation of the relative order.

 - **Adaptabillity:**
-  - **Non-adaptive** — while algorithm has check, that provides more 'adaptive' behavior for number of swaps, the overall adaptability of the algorithm doesn't change, because the number of comparisons, which mostly contribute to the time complexity, stays the same.
+   - **Non-Adaptive** — algorithm processes data through the same path of steps, regardless of their values.

+- **Directness:**
+   - **Direct** — algorithm sorts elements by directly manipulating themselves.

+- **Storage:**
+   - **Internal** — algorithm typically implemented to be an internal sorting.